 The biggest hurdle to overcome with dental implants is the price.
 This advanced, sophisticated teeth replacement system involves many expensive materials, procedures, and lots of office visits.

 The entire process can also take up to a year to complete depending on your unique circumstances.
-You have to be healthy enough to have surgery and possess enough bone tissue to support the implants.
+You must be healthy enough to have surgery and possess enough bone tissue to support the implants.